bcbio/bcbio-nextgen/docs/contents/configuration.rst

       In tumor-only mode the indels from scalpel will reflect all indels in the sample, as there is currently no way of separating the germline from somatic indels in tumor-only mode.
--  ``variant_regions`` BED file of regions to call variants in.
-See the section on :ref:`input-file-preparation` for tips on ensuring this file matches your reference genome.
 -  ``mark_duplicates`` Identify and remove variants [true, false] If true, will perform streaming duplicate marking with `samblaster`_ for paired reads and `biobambam's bammarkduplicates`_ for single end reads.